hiroshi2727/supervised_model_comparison/README.md

 The dataset I used: breast cancer, poker hand, wine quality.
 ## Method
 Used gridsearch method for 3 types of ratio of training and testing data: 20:80, 50:50, 80:20.
-Found the increase of performance as the number of training data increases.
+Observed the increase of performance as the number of training data increases.